-As a digital actuator, gear stepper motor is widely used in motion control system.
+As a digital actuator, the gear stepper motor is widely used in the motion control system.
 Many users often feedback that the temperature rise of the gear stepper motor is relatively large when using the gear stepper motor.
 So, what is the temperature rise of the stepping gear motor?

 The reasons for temperature rise

 Any motor will generate heat, but the temperature rise range is different.
 Corresponding to the gear stepper motor, the inside is composed of iron core and winding coil.
 There is resistance in the windings, and losses will occur when energized.
 This is what we often call copper loss.
 If the current is not a standard DC or sine wave, it will also produce harmonic losses.
 There is a loss, which is called iron loss.
 Both copper loss and iron loss will be expressed in the form of heat, which affects the efficiency of the gear motor.
 Stepper motors generally pursue positioning accuracy and torque output.
 The efficiency is relatively low, the current is generally large, and the harmonic content is high.
 It also produces heat when the gear is engaged.
 The frequency of the alternating current also changes with the speed, so the temperature rise of the gear stepper motor is large.

 Reasonable range of temperature rise of gear stepper motor

 The extent to which the motor is allowed to heat depends mainly on the internal insulation level of the gear motor.
 The general insulation level of the gear stepper motor is Class B, so as long as the internal does not exceed 130 degrees, the motor will not be damaged, and the surface temperature will be below 90 degrees.